mikeroyal/IoT-Guide/README.md

 [RStudio](https://rstudio.com/) is an integrated development environment for R and Python, with a console, syntax-highlighting editor that supports direct code execution, and tools for plotting, history, debugging and workspace management.

 [MySQL](https://www.mysql.com/) is a fully managed database service to deploy cloud-native applications using the world's most popular open source database.

 [PostgreSQL](https://www.postgresql.org/) is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) is a key-value and document database that delivers single-digit millisecond performance at any scale.
 It is a fully managed, multiregion, multimaster, durable database with built-in security, backup and restore, and in-memory caching for internet-scale applications.

+[Apache Cassandra™](https://cassandra.apache.org/) is an open source NoSQL distributed database trusted by thousands of companies for scalability and high availability without compromising performance.
+Cassandra provides linear scalability and proven fault-tolerance on commodity hardware or cloud infrastructure make it the perfect platform for mission-critical data.

+[Apache HBase™](https://hbase.apache.org/) is an open-source, NoSQL, distributed big data store.
+It enables random, strictly consistent, real-time access to petabytes of data.
+HBase is very effective for handling large, sparse datasets.
+HBase serves as a direct input and output to the Apache MapReduce framework for Hadoop, and works with Apache Phoenix to enable SQL-like queries over HBase tables.

+[Hadoop Distributed File System (HDFS)](https://www.ibm.com/analytics/hadoop/hdfs) is a distributed file system that handles large data sets running on commodity hardware.
+It is used to scale a single Apache Hadoop cluster to hundreds (and even thousands) of nodes.
+HDFS is one of the major components of Apache Hadoop, the others being [MapReduce](https://www.ibm.com/analytics/hadoop/mapreduce) and [YARN](https://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html).

+[Apache Mesos](http://mesos.apache.org/) is a cluster manager that provides efficient resource isolation and sharing across distributed applications, or frameworks.
+It can run Hadoop, Jenkins, Spark, Aurora, and other frameworks on a dynamically shared pool of nodes.

+[Apache Spark](https://spark.apache.org/) is a unified analytics engine for big data processing, with built-in modules for streaming, SQL, machine learning and graph processing.

+[ElasticSearch](https://www.elastic.co/) is a search engine based on the Lucene library.
+It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
+Elasticsearch is developed in Java.

+[Logstash](https://www.elastic.co/products/logstash) is a tool for managing events and logs.
+When used generically, the term encompasses a larger system of log collection, processing, storage and searching activities.

+[Kibana](https://www.elastic.co/products/kibana) is an open source data visualization plugin for Elasticsearch.
+It provides visualization capabilities on top of the content indexed on an Elasticsearch cluster.
+Users can create bar, line and scatter plots, or pie charts and maps on top of large volumes of data.

+[Trino](https://trino.io/) is a Distributed SQL query engine for big data.
+It is able to tremendously speed up [ETL processes](https://docs.microsoft.com/en-us/azure/architecture/data-guide/relational-data/etl), allow them all to use standard SQL statement, and work with numerous data sources and targets all in the same system.

+[Extract, transform, and load (ETL)](https://docs.microsoft.com/en-us/azure/architecture/data-guide/relational-data/etl) is a data pipeline used to collect data from various sources, transform the data according to business rules, and load it into a destination data store.

+[Redis(REmote DIctionary Server)](https://redis.io/) is an open source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.
+It provides data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes, and streams.

 [FoundationDB](https://www.foundationdb.org/) is an open source distributed database designed to handle large volumes of structured data across clusters of commodity servers.
 It organizes data as an ordered key-value store and employs ACID transactions for all operations.
 It is especially well-suited for read/write workloads but also has excellent performance for write-intensive workloads.
 FoundationDB was acquired by [Apple in 2015](https://techcrunch.com/2015/03/24/apple-acquires-durable-database-company-foundationdb/).

-[CouchbaseDB](https://www.couchbase.com/) is an open source distributed [multi-model NoSQL document-oriented database](https://en.wikipedia.org/wiki/Multi-model_database).
-It creates a key-value store with managed cache for sub-millisecond data operations, with purpose-built indexers for efficient queries and a powerful query engine for executing SQL queries.

 [IBM DB2](https://www.ibm.com/analytics/db2) is a collection of hybrid data management products offering a complete suite of AI-empowered capabilities designed to help you manage both structured and unstructured data on premises as well as in private and public cloud environments.
 Db2 is built on an intelligent common SQL engine designed for scalability and flexibility.

 [MongoDB](https://www.mongodb.com/) is a document database meaning it stores data in JSON-like documents.

 [OracleDB](https://www.oracle.com/database/) is a powerful fully managed database helps developers manage business-critical data with the highest availability, reliability, and security.